Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Preliminaries

-with the convention that terms with zero denominators are treated as zero.
-The multiplicity \(m\) of a knot reduces continuity to \(C^{p-m}\) at that location.
-Open knot vectors, where the first and last knots are repeated \(p+1\) times, ensure interpolation at the boundaries.
-A B-spline curve in \(\mathbb{R}^d\) is defined as
+where terms with zero denominators are treated as zero.
+A knot of multiplicity $m$ reduces the continuity to $C^{p-m}$ at that location, allowing the regularity of the approximation space to be controlled locally.
+Open knot vectors, in which the first and last knots are repeated $p+1$ times, ensure interpolation at the domain boundaries.

-where \(\mathbf{P}_i \in \mathbb{R}^d\) are the control points.
-Multivariate B-splines are constructed via tensor products of univariate bases.
-For surfaces, with degrees \(p\) and \(q\) in parametric directions \(\xi\) and \(\eta\), respectively, the basis functions read